 Understanding network assembly is particularly relevant to ecological restoration, which is essentially ’applied succession’ (e.g., Parker 1997).
 In pollination systems, the time since an area was restored has been shown to affect the structure of networks (Forup et al. 2008; Devoto et al. 2012), suggesting interactions are changing as the community develops.
 Understanding the mechanisms of network assembly will help to guide community restoration.
 Facilitating network restoration is especially imperative in areas where species interactions provide essential ecosystem services, such as crop pollination.
 In intensively managed agricultural landscapes, the demand for pollination services is the greatest (Kremen 2008).
 However, honey bees, managed extensively around the world to provide crop pollination, are in global decline (Neumann and Carreck 2010; Engelsdorp et al. 2009).
-In addition, native pollinators, which are capable of providing sufficient crop pollination (Kremen, Williams, and Thorp 2002; Winfree et al. 2007; (Rader et al.)Kremen et al. 2004), are in short supply because these landscapes make poor habitats for pollinator populations (Kremen, Williams, and Thorp 2002(Garibaldi et al. 2011)).
+In addition, native pollinators, which are capable of providing sufficient crop pollination for crops under some conditions (Kremen, Williams, and Thorp 2002; Winfree et al. 2007; (Rader et al.2015)), are often in short supply because these landscapes make poor habitats for pollinator populations (Kremen, Williams, and Thorp 2002,(Garibaldi et al. 2011)).
 To ensure the continued provision of ecosystem services and curb biodiversity loss, it is critical to restore pollinators and their interactions in agricultural landscapes.
 To promote pollinator services in agriculture, farmers may chose to plant strips of native plants along farm edges (hedgerows) to help provide habitat for pollinators without removing arable land from production.
-Hedgerows augment the richness, abundance and trait diversity of pollinators in agricultural landscapes (Morandin and Kremen 2013; M’Gonigle et al. 2015; Kremen and M’Gonigle 2015; Ponisio, M’Gonigle, and Kremen 2016).
-In addition, hedgerows promote the persistence and colonization of floral resource specialists (M’Gonigle et al. 2015).
-It is important to further understand how these new species are being incorporated into the network as the community assembles, or the consequences for interaction patterns and robustness.
+Hedgerows augment the richness, abundance and trait diversity of pollinators in agricultural landscapes (Morandin and Kremen 2013; Kremen and M’Gonigle 2015; Ponisio, M’Gonigle, and Kremen 2016), and promote the persistence and colonization of floral resource specialists (M’Gonigle et al. 2015).
+It is important to understand how these new species are being incorporated into the network as the community assembles, and the consequences for interaction patterns and robustness.

-We explore the process of network development using a nine year dataset of plant-pollinator communities assembly following hedgerow restoration in the highly simplified and intensively managed agricultural landscape of California’s Central Valley.
-We first determine whether the mechanism underlying network assembly is a build up of interactions as would be predicted by preferential attachment, or punctuated by significant reorganizations of interactions (i.e., network changing points).
-Even with changing points in interaction organization, networks could still be assembling via preferential attachment if the network reorganizations were primarily driven the by peripheral, temporally variable species while a stable, well-connected core of species persist.
+We explore the process of network development using a nine year dataset of plant-pollinator community assembly following hedgerow restoration in the highly simplified and intensively managed agricultural landscape of California’s Central Valley.
+We first determine whether the mechanism underlying network assembly is a build up of interactions as would be predicted by preferential attachment, or instead is punctuated by significant reorganizations of interactions (i.e., network changing points).
+Even with changing points in interaction organization, networks could still be assembling via preferential attachment if the network reorganizations were primarily driven by peripheral, temporally variable species while a stable, well-connected core of species persist.
 We test whether the species that are most variable in their network position — and thus important contributors to network reorganizations — are less persistent and connected species.
 To further explore the mechanisms underlying the temporal dynamics of the networks, we examine patterns in the species and interaction temporal turnover.
 Lastly, we investigate whether networks are assembling toward predictable interaction patterns, and the ramifications for the robustness of the networks to species extinction and cascading perturbations.

 Materials & Methods